Academic Catalog

 2. The number of students who were admitted to the Orthodontic Assisting Program as of July 1 of this reporting period: 22

-5. The number of additional students who were admitted in the Billing and Coding/Dental/Orthodontic/Medical Office Administrative Assisting Programs during the next 12 months and classified in one of the following categories: a) Dental Assisting Program, new starts: 0.
+3. The number of additional students who were admitted in the Dental and Orthodontic Assistant Programs during the next 12 months and classified in one of the following categories: a) Dental Assisting Program, new starts: 0.
 Orthodontic Assisting Program, new starts: 0. b) Re-enrollments: 2. c) Transfers into the program from other programs at the school: 1.

-6. The total number of students admitted in the Dental Assisting Program during the 12-month reporting period: 26.
+4. The total number of students admitted in the Dental Assisting Program during the 12-month reporting period: 26.
 The total number of students admitted in the Orthodontic Assisting Program during the 12-month reporting period: 22.
-The total number of students admitted in the Medical Office Administrative Assisting Program during the 12-month reporting period: 1.
-The total number of students admitted in the Billing and Coding Specialist Program during the 12-month reporting period: 2.

-7. The number of students enrolled in the programs during the 12-month reporting period who: a) Transferred out of the program or course and into another program or course at the school: 1. b) Completed or graduated from the Dental Assisting program: 20.
-Completed or graduated from the Orthodontic Assisting program: 21.
-Completed or graduated from the Medical Office Administrative Assisting Program: 1.
-Completed or graduated from the Billing and Coding Specialist Program: 2. c) Withdrew from school: 6. d) Are still enrolled in the Dental Assisting program: 6.
+5. The number of students enrolled in the programs during the 12-month reporting period who: a) Transferred out of the program or course and into another program or course at the school: 1. b) Completed or graduated from the Dental Assisting program: 20.
+Completed or graduated from the Orthodontic Assisting program: 21. c) Withdrew from school: 6. d) Are still enrolled in the Dental Assisting program: 6.
 Are still enrolled in the Orthodontic Assisting program: 1.
-Are still enrolled in the Medical Office Administrative Assisting Program: 0.
-Are still enrolled in the Billing and Coding Specialist Program: 0.

-12. The average starting salary for all school graduates employed during the reporting period: a) Dental Assisting graduates: $22.00/hr. b) Orthodontic Assisting graduates: $20.00/hr. c) Medical Office Administrative Assisting Program: $18.00/hr. d) Billing and Coding Specialist Program: $23.00/hr.
+10. The average starting salary for all school graduates employed during the reporting period: a) Dental Assisting graduates: $22.00/hr. b) Orthodontic Assisting graduates: $20.00/hr.f

 Illinois Health Careers DBA Illinois Dental Careers was approved to operate by the Division of Private